equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 - Rebuild the Codespaces container environment (Codespaces menu, bottom left corner)
 - Verify that the secret is available (`env | grep VAULT_ACCESS`)

--- Discussion --
+### -- Discussion --

 - Do a tiny threat model of this pattern - what could go wrong?

-## Prepping for SNYK
+## Prepping for Snyk

 We will use various tools in this exercise.
 The tools are pre-installed in the development environment.
 Some need a bit of config to work.
-One such tools is SNYK.
-In order for SNYK to work on a non-public repo we need to get a SNYK token.
+One such tools is Snyk.
+In order for Snyk to work on a non-public repo we need to get a Snyk token.
 This token is defined as "Service account" for our Snyk test account.

--- Now you --
+### -- Now you --

 - In the terminal do the following (from `./ex-03`):
   - `source ../bin/set-snyk-token.sh `
-- Locate the SNYK_TOKEN
+- Locate the `SNYK_TOKEN` environment variable
+  - e.g. `env | grep -i SNYK_TOKEN`
 - Locate other potential secrets / token in the environment

---- Discussion --
+### -- Discussion --

 - Do a tiny threat model of this pattern - what could go wrong?

 ## Adding a few secrets

-We will create a few secrets in our excerise and scan for these.
+We will create a few secrets in our exercise and scan for these.

--- Now you ---
+### -- Now you ---

 - Explore the files in `ex-03/src`
 - `secret.txt`